 Then, I discovered I’d accidentally soldered 2 pins together on the Arduino!
 D’oh!
 Nothing was going to work that way.

-My final, and most major issue, was that the computer utterly refused to boot to the file menu.
+My final, and most major issue with the Atari SDrive-Max, was that the computer utterly refused to boot to the file menu.
 I could force load disks by mounting them to D1: and saving the image before rebooting, but that’s not quite what I wanted.

 I kept getting an SIO Timeout error on the lcd screen, so you’d assume it couldn’t read from the micro sd card quick enough.
 After trying several cards and getting nowhere, I finally discovered it was down to the SDrive-Max.atr image file.
 Once I replaced that with the one in the link at the top of this blog, everything worked perfectly!